jehkinen/laravel-concepts/Concepts/FrontendRoutes/README.md

 from the backend.
 This approach helps manage frontend URLs and parameters in one clean and easy-to-maintain place.

+### 🐸 **Benefits**
-🔹 It ensures consistency, security, and scalability while keeping URLs simple and avoiding hardcoded links.
+It ensures consistency, security, and scalability while keeping URLs simple and avoiding hardcoded links.

 ```php
 $paymentSuccessUrl = FrontendAppRoutes::PAYMENT_SUCCESS_URL->getUrl([